romth777/RoboND-DeepLearning-Project/writeup.md

  22. Conv2D:**IN** 160x160x32, **OUT** 160x160x3

 ### Techniques and explain
-#### About CNN and FCN
+#### About CNN
 We use the convolution layers in each.
 Convolutional Layers often used in the area of ​​image processing.
 The concept of Convolutional layers is it squash the image size with filters and expand the features to the depth channel.
 Connecting the Convolutional layers in every and add Softmax in the tail, it is the Convolutional Neural Network(=CNN).
 It is good for recognize 'Is this a hot dog?', However, it can not do 'Where is a hot dog?'.
 This matter based on that the CNN does not have spacial information in it.
 To improve this matter, we can use the additional two techniques.
 By combining them, it is called the Fully Convolutional Networks(=FCN).

+#### About FCN
  The FCN can reserve the spacial information in it.
 The first technique is the 1-by-1 convolutional layer.
 FCN have the 1-by-1 convolutional layer in the bottom.
 The output of the previous layer of the 1-by-1 convolutional layer is the same size as kernels of the last layer; so, the spacial information is on the list of the (1, n) size output (n=kernel_number).
 So the next layer of the 1-by-1 convolutional layer can take the spacial information from the output of the 1-by-1 convolutional layer.
 And the most important thing about 1-by-1 convolutional layer is that it can reduce the output dimensions to the number of 1-by-1 convolutional filters.
 To reduce the dimension can be good like more squeeze the features.

+#### About Encoder and Decoder
 The mechanism of encoding is that first, the input is an image and input it to the Convolutional layer.
 The features are consolidated by convolutional filters.
 Through the all convolutional layers, the output is the essential items, primal elements or unit in the image like that.
 In this case, it is connected 1-by-1 convolutional layer, and the output of 1-by-1 convolutional layer connect to the decoder block.
 The most important concept of decoding is Upsampling.
 The upsampling is to make the output expand with consolidated features.
 And finally, after the last decoder layer, there is a convolutional output layer with softmax activation to create the pixel-wise segmentation image.